 Another shortish par-5 to follow, make sure you don’t catch the traps from the tee, one left and one right.
 If you can avoid them then there’s a chance you might be able to get up in two although there are some bunkers waiting for a misplaced layup.

 14 turns back towards the clubhouse and is quite a good test.
-With your second shot needing to go up to a green that a little above the fairway.
+Your second shot needs to go up to a green that is a little above the fairway.

 15 is another long par-3 with a bank to the right and a tree also protecting the green with bunkers left and right catch you out as well.

 The 16th is the longest par-5 on the course playing 633 yards from the blue tees.
 Fortunately, the elevated tee means it plays slightly shorter than the card would suggest.